bunuelo/funk2/trunk/som-2009/lab1/lab1.md

 ## Inheritance and the Representation-Inference Trade-Off

 In the late 1960s, Ross Quillian developed a taxonomic semantic network, a hierarchical model of human memory.
-His computer program would efficiently organize knowledge using the idea of *inheritance*: properties can be stored at one location -- their most general categories, and then 'inherited' to their more specific category members by an inference process when needed.
+His computer program efficiently organized knowledge using the idea of *inheritance*: properties can be stored at one location -- their most general categories, and then are 'inherited' to their more specific category members by an inference process when needed.
 For example, the property \prop{canFly}{.} would only be located at \textsf{birds}, and then be *deduced* to the members of the category when needed:  Does a robin fly?  \prop{canFly}{bird} $\land$ \pred{isA}{robin}{bird} $\rightarrow$ \prop{canFly}{robin}.

 Qulllian's taxonomic model of semantic memory explained many experimental findings.
 For example, people take longer to answer questions like "Does a robin have a spine?" than they do with questions that rely on local features like "Does a robin fly?".
 In addition, people were faster at accessing words when they had been primed with a semantically similar word.